dylan-lang/opendylan/documentation/website/source/documentation/cheatsheets/collections.rst

 Mutable vs. Immutable
 =====================

-Many operations due to modify the collection passed in.
+Many operations don't modify the collection passed in.
 The exception is when you use an operation ending in ``!`` on a *stretchy* collection.

 For this reason, if you want to modify a collection frequently, be sure